sauldeleon/monorepo-starter/README.md

 Launches the test runner for the Redux web application.<br>
 See the section about [running tests](#running-tests) for more information.

+### `yarn release:webapp-redux`

+It launches a release for Webapp Redux application.<br>
+If there is any commit since the last release with `feat` then it will do a minor bump, if `fix` then it will do a patch bump and if a `!` is on the commit message, it will a BREAKING CHANGE and will do a major bump.<br>

 ### `yarn start:common`

 Runs the Common components library in the development mode.<br>